 March 20, 2020 | Gretchen Miller, MA, ATR-BC, ACTP

 Every year we celebrate Creative Arts Therapies Week with the National Coalition of Creative Arts Therapies (NCCATA).
 Along with our colleagues not only in art therapy but also in music therapy, dance/movement therapy, drama therapy, poetry therapy, and psychodrama, we take time to bring awareness to the power of our professions and to our roles in the mental health field.
-This year’s Creative Arts Therapies Week (#CATWeek2020), which started on March 15th and continues through March 21st, is significantly different than year’s prior.
+This year’s Creative Arts Therapies Week (#CATWeek2020), which started on March 15th and continues through March 21st, is significantly different than prior years.

 This year I am seeing Creative Arts Therapies Week through a different lens as creative arts therapists (CATs), their clients, organizations, agencies, and communities around the world navigate a time of personal and professional crisis during the coronavirus pandemic.
 Rather than celebrating this week, my colleagues and I are grappling with quarantines and the anxiety and health crises our clients and communities are facing.